 The contract must also include an affidavit that there is no pre-existing relationship between the seller and buyer.
-It needs to show that the homeowner isn’t trying to assist the buyer for any reason, and that the price is in line with fair market value.
+It needs to show that the homeowner isn’t trying to assist the buyer for any reason and that the price is in line with fair market value.

-Step 6: Review from Lender
+Step 6: Review from the Lender

 The lender then reviews the contract.
 They can choose to not respond, reject the offer, or outline other terms that might make the offer more acceptable to them.
 They could also just approve the offer.

-Step 7: Present to Buyer
+Step 7: Present to the Buyer

 The real estate agents will present the lender’s response to the potential buyer.
-The contract may stay the same or the buyer may need to revise to meet the lender’s terms.
+The contract may stay the same or the buyer may need to revise it to meet the lender’s terms.
 The buyer then decides what he or she would like to do.

 Step 8: Final Contract Approval

 The short sale is complete after the contract is approved by both parties.
-The short sale property will then close.
+The short-sale property will then close.
 The buyer takes ownership and the lender receives all proceeds.